Gapado

 Gapado is a small island 2.2 km south of Jeju Island in South Korea.
+It is Jeju's fourth largest island.
 It is administered under Daejeong-eup, Seogwipo, Jeju Province.
 It has an area of 0.84 km2 and a coastline length of 4.2 km.
 It first became regularly inhabited by humans in 1842.
 Haenyeo, female divers of Jeju, go diving off the island's coasts.

 A ferry runs between the island and Moseulpo Port on Jeju twice daily.

 The island is the location where the Dutch mariner Hendrick Hamel first became stranded in Korea in the 17th century.
 The island has a monument to Hamel.